Jan Christian Vestre: Political career

 Vestre served as a political advisor to then Minister of Trade and Industry Trond Giske, from June to October 2013.

 Party politics

 On 21 April 2023, ahead of the party convention, the party election committee announced that they would designate Vestre as one of two deputy leaders, alongside Tonje Brenna.
 He was formally elected during the party conference in May.

 A month after the 2025 election, both he and prime minister Jonas Gahr Støre apologised for promises broken from the election campaign, with Vestre empathising his apology on claims about free ferries and debt removal for students.
 The former part was not retained from earlier and the latter scheme was drastically reduced as detailed in the government's proposed 2026 budget.
 Vestre later announced that the government would be willing to make changes to both of them during the budget negotiations.

 Parliament

 Vestre was elected to the Storting as a regular representative for Oslo at the 2025 election.
-While serving in government, Farukh Qureshi deputises in his place.
+While serving in government, Farukh Qureshi deputised in his place from 1 October 2025 until 11 September 2026.
+Malin Bye Sørensen deputised for Vestre from 11 September 2026 due to Kamzy Gunaratnam joining the government.
+The reason for the deputy change is because Gunaratnam has a higher position of elected members to the Storting from Oslo than Vestre.